Laura6826/pands-weekly-tasks/README.md

 ## **Week 08** - plottask.py

-**Asignment Instructions:**\
+**Assignment Instructions:**\
 Write a program called plottask.py that displays:

-- a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,
+- a histogram of a normal distribution of 1000 values with a mean of 5 and standard deviation of 2,
 - and a plot of the function  h(x)=x3 in the range 0 to 10, ,on the one set of axes.

 **My notes:**\
-A number of libraries were imported to help with this weeks task.
+A number of libraries were imported to help with this week's task.

  1. matplotlib is used to create plots.
  2. Numpy was used to help generate random numbers.

-To help get my heaad around this weeks tasks, I subdivided the task into creating 2 different plots.
+To help get my head around this week's tasks, I subdivided the task into 2 smaller tasks and created 2 different plots.

 ### Plot 1